titola/neuropa/README.md

 control.
 It is the first time that it occurs during the attack and in my life.

+Note: there is the summer time in Italy, therefore 2:30 is 1:30 + 1.

 The following sound file contains a filtered noise that approximates the described effect: